Masterhigure/gjengset-livestream-project-idea/README.md

 ```
 (and so on...)
 What's going on here is a bit more advanced.
 We now have four components; a marker component `Person`, and splitting `Name` into `FirstName` and `LastName`.
 In addition we have a counter to keep track of how many times we've greeted each person.

-The `Query` now fetches the `FirstName`, `LastName` and `AccessCounter` components on all the entities that all three of them, and which also have the `Person` component.
+The `Query` now fetches the `FirstName`, `LastName` and `AccessCounter` components on all the entities that have all three of them, and which also have the `Person` component.
 Which is to say, only the first two people ever get greeted.
 Also, the `AccessCoutner` component is accessed mutably so that we can actually increment the counter. `Query`'s first

 # Project proposal